What should I eat with chronic kidney disease?

 Salt is in lots of foods.

-As kidney function decreases, eating too much salt can lead to water building up in the body, such as in the legs, which can become swollen and uncomfortable.
-This is called odema.
+As kidney function decreases, eating too much salt can lead to water building up in the body - most often the legs.
+This can become swollen and uncomfortable and is referred to as oedema.
 Your dietitian will advise on how to limit foods containing a lot of salt.
-A few examples of foods with lots of salt are bacon, sausages, fast food and processed foods.
-Eating more homemade foods can help reduce salt intake.
-See some examples of how to choose low salt options.

 Fluid

-If the kidneys can't remove excess fluid from the body, odema and high blood pressure may result.
-A daily fluid amount may be advised to limit fluid intake and manage edema and fluid overload.
+If the kidneys can't remove excess fluid from the body, oEdema and high blood pressure may result.
+A daily fluid allowance may be advised to limit fluid intake and manage edema and fluid overload.

 Vitamin D and calcium

-Both calcium and Vitamin D are needed for healthy bones.
-Vitamin D helps the body absorb and use calcium.
-Vitamin D is provided by the sun but some comes from the diet.
+We get most of our vitamin D from the sun and some from our diet.
+Vitamin D helps the body to absorb and use calcium.
 One job of the kidneys is to activate Vitamin D in our body.
-If the kidneys are not working well, Vitamin D is not activated.
-This can lead to weak bones.
+If the kidneys are not working well, Vitamin D is not activated and this can lead to weak bones.
 Sometimes a Vitamin D supplement may be recommended by your healthcare team to help keep your bones strong and healthy.

 Summary

-Learning what to eat, drink and what to not may seem a lot to take in and learn.
-But a specialist dietitian will help you to understand what changes can be made to the diet.
-There is also a fun game which you can play to help you!
+Learning what to eat and drink with kidney disease can be a lot to take in!
+A specialist dietitian will help you to understand what changes can be made to the diet.
+Play our game to help you learn the dietary basics!

 Want to learn more about the important work the kidneys do for you?
 Check out this video.